-People realized soon enough that the Deva were robbing people with their vandalized versions of Yasna literature.
-Yajna was forbidden in Avesta.
-The Deva were expelled to Kashmir.
+People realized soon enough that Deva were robbing people with their Vedas.
+Deva, Vedas, and sacrificial rituals (Yajna) were forbidden in Avesta.
+Deva were expelled to Kashmir.
+They were social outcasts.
 In the Avestan language, the word Deva was a synonym for unethical and immoral people.
+In the Asura literature of Avesta, Deva were cast as evil demons.